Piedras Blancas Elephant Seal Rookery to Piedras Blancas Light Station in San Simeon

 At the end of the boardwalk, you will reach a small parking area (drive in and park here to skip the boardwalks).
 Take the dirt trail departing from the northwest corner of the lot and begin hiking up the coast to the Piedras Blancas Light Station.
 You’ll probably notice two things immediately: you’ve left the crowds behind, and there are still a good number of seals to observe.

-A few hundred feet up the trail, you will come to a fork.
+Come to a fork a few hundred feet up the trail.
 The path to the right takes a shorter and less scenic route up the coast.
 Stay to the left, following the edge of the bluff, which bulges out to provide nice views up and down the coast.
 Keep an eye toward the cobblestone beach below, where you can spot small groups of elephant seals.

 In another 0.2 miles, the trails will come back together.
 Continue along the grassy bluff swept by ocean breezes and you will cross a short plank walkway leading to another split.
 Bear left again to follow the contour of the coast, or turn right for something a little shorter.
 The trails will quickly reunite.